modellbibliotek/digital-twin/readme.md

    * [Height/Length](https://ckm.openehr.org/ckm/archetypes/1013.1.3210)
 * Weight
    * [Body weight](https://ckm.openehr.org/ckm/archetypes/1013.1.2960)
-* Gender & Age are in the EHRscape test environmend modelled in the EHR status object and set for each test patient, se AQL-query and example list at https://github.com/modellbibliotek/klinfys-register that are using the same sfmi test domein
+* Gender & Age are in the EHRscape test environment modelled in the EHR status object and already set for each test patient, see AQL-query and example list at https://github.com/modellbibliotek/klinfys-register that is using the same sfmi test domain
 * Diagnosis (to know if the person is diagnosed with diabetes)
    * [Problem/Diagnosis](https://ckm.openehr.org/ckm/archetypes/1013.1.169)